 Oleoresin Capsicum (OC) spray has been an approved use of force option of the Niagara Regional Police Service since 1994.
-OC spray is 100% organically based and is classified as an inflammatory agent designed to psychologically and physically impair a subject with no long-lasting effects.
+OC spray is 100% organically based and is classified as an inflammatory agent designed to psychologically, and physically, impair a subject with no long-lasting effects.
 The degree of effectiveness varies greatly and ranges from mild discomfort to total incapacitation.
 These factors are dependent on the subject's mindset and physical condition.
-Factors such as; intoxication by alcohol or drugs, excited delirium or mental health illness may also reduce its effectiveness.
-Police officers using OC spray also have to be aware of cross-contamination (officers being affected by the OC back-spray), de-contamination (the need to flush the affected areas of the subject), and the ability of a subject to overcome the effects if they close or cover their eyes to decrease exposure.
+Factors such as: intoxication by alcohol or drugs, excited delirium, or mental health illness may also reduce its effectiveness.
+Police officers using OC spray also must be aware of cross-contamination (officers being affected by the OC back-spray), de-contamination (the need to flush the affected areas of the subject), and the ability of a subject to overcome the effects if they close or cover their eyes to decrease exposure.

-In 2021, there were 2 reported deployments of OC spray by police officers in the course of their duties, which were reported to be 50% effective.
-In 2020 OC was also used 2 times with 100% effectiveness.
-The last reported use of OC spray prior to 2019 was in 2015 where there were seven 7 deployments with 86% effectiveness.
+In 2022, there was one reported deployment of OC spray by police officers in the course of their duties, which was reported to be 100% effective.
+In 2021, OC was used two times, with 50% effectiveness.
+The last reported use of OC spray prior to 2019 was in 2015, where there were seven deployments with 86% effectiveness.
 This marked decrease in usage may be attributed to the concerns mentioned above or may be due to another use of force option being used as a more appropriate tool given the situation.